Stability analysis of geodesics in dynamical Chern-Simons black holes: a geometrical perspective: Discussion and conclusions

 \item dCS : Increasing both the spin and the dCS corrections gradually makes the system less stable, with the second KCC invariant approaching zero or turning positive in some regions. \item In the range of parameters analysed, the stability exhibits negligible sensitivity to changes in $\xi$.

 \end{itemize} Both methods indicate that $x_1(0,r_1)$ remains unstable in all scenarios analyzed.
 The increasing negativity of $V''(r_1)$ as $a$ increases aligns with the behavior of the second KCC invariant, which shows an increasing instability as the spin increases.
 The stability observed at $x_2(0,r_2)$ in the Lyapunov analysis is corroborated by the second KCC invariant remaining negative for Schwarzschild configurations.
 The transition from stability to instability as the parameters are varied is consistently represented in both analyses.
 For Kerr solutions with higher spin ($a = 0.3$), both methods indicate an increased instability: Lyapunov's analysis shows that $V''(r_1)$ becomes more negative, whereas the second KCC invariant signifies instability by moving upwards to positive values.
 This suggests that both methods are compatible and can be used together to offer a more comprehensive understanding of the stability characteristics of black hole solutions under varying conditions of spin and dCS corrections.
+Additionally, in the appropriate limits, the results obtained are in agreement with those reported by Ref.~\cite{Hossein,Singh_2022} for Schwarzschild and Kerr black holes.

 We observe some benefits of using the KCC approach.
-It provides a more comprehensive framework for understanding the robustness of solutions to second-order differential equations.
+Provides a more comprehensive framework for understanding the robustness of solutions to second-order differential equations.
 Unlike classical stability methods, which may focus primarily on linearization and local behaviors near equilibrium, the KCC stability extends to the geometric and structural properties of the system.
-This simplifies the identification of how small changes in initial conditions or internal parameters gradually change the stabiliy properties of the system, while also giving a more nuanced view of the system's global structure, beyond just equilibrium points.
+This simplifies the identification of how small changes in initial conditions or internal parameters gradually change the stability properties of the system, while also giving a more nuanced view of the system's global structure, beyond just equilibrium points.
 As a result, this method is well suited for systems where classical linear stability analyzes may fall short or provide insufficient insight into the long-term behavior of the system under perturbations.